auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 MVVM stands for **Model-View-ViewModel**.
 It's a different way to arrange responsibilities, changing a few roles compared to MVC.

 1. **Model** - This is the layer that does not change if compared to MVC.
 It still represents the data-model layer of your application, and can hold business logic responsibilities as well.
-You may also want to create a manager class to manipulate the model objects.
+You may also want to create a manager class to manipulate the model objects and a network manager class to handle requests and data parsing.

 2. **View** - Here things start to change.
 The _View_ layer in MVVM englobes the interface (UIView subclasses, xib and storyboard files), the view logic (animations, drawing) and handling user input events (button clicks, transitions, etc).
 Those are responsibilities of the _View_ and the _Controller_ in the MVC.
 This means that your views will remain the same, while your controllers will only contain a small subset of the responsibilities they have in MVC - and will get reasonably smaller than usual

 3. **ViewModel** - That's the new home for most of your usual Controller code. _ViewModel_ will request the data from the model layer (it might be a local access to a database or a network request) and pass it back to the view, formatted in the way it will be displayed.
 But it's a two-way mechanism: user input, when necessary, will also get through the ViewModel to update the Model.
-It's also interesting to create a separated network manager class to handle requests and data parsing.
+Since the ViewModel controls exactly what is being displayed, it's useful to use some data binding mechanism between the two layers.

 Comparing to MVC, you change from a architecture that looks like this: